POOR ELIMINATOR PATTERNS ON A HAIR MINERAL ANALYSIS

 4. Eating meat or other animal protein more than twice daily is not good.

 5. The development supplement programs are essential.

 6. Be sure to use a near infrared LAMP SAUNA once or twice daily, and not other types of saunas.

 7. Daily coffee enemas (one to four daily) are also very helpful.
 The saunas and the enemas must be continued for several years, at least.

 8. Improving one’s attitudes and emotional control are very helpful.
-The best way to do this, other than improved nutrition, is with the Roy Masters mental exercise, and not other meditations, prayers or affirmations.
+The best way to do this, other than improved nutrition, is with the Pulling Down Exercise, and not other meditations, prayers or affirmations.

 POOR ELIMINATOR PATTERN ON A RETEST ONLY, OR A WORSENING OF THE PATTERN ON A RETEST

 In some cases, poor eliminator patterns are worse on a retest hair analysis.
 In fact, they may only appear on a retest.
 This is usually not a cause for concern, providing the person is faithfully following their development program.
 Possible causes for poor eliminator patterns to appear only on a retest, or to become worse on a retest, include: